Skip to main content

 cd pgcl/pgcl2heyvl

-poetry run pgcl2heyvl FILE --post POST --pre PRE --k K > OUTFILE
+poetry run pgcl2heyvl FILE > OUTFILE

-where FILE is a file name with the pGCL program, POST is a post-expectation, and PRE is a pre-expectation (in pGCL syntax).
+The first line in FILE must include // ARGS: --post POST --pre PRE --k K. POST is a post-expectation, and PRE is a pre-expectation (in pGCL syntax).
 The K argument is an integer that specifies which k-induction to use for the encoding.
-OUTFILE is the name of the output file with the HeyVL code.

 If the pGCL program includes a single loop, then PRE will be used as the loop invariant.
 When the program includes multiple loops, additional invariants must be specified using --invariant.